-- i.
 Performance Improvement Plans shall focus on short-term goals for improvement.
-The plan will identify specific steps, such as additional training; expected outcomes; the improvement in performance is defined in measurable terms; and the timeframe to achieve the improvement (e.g., the result must be reached within six months, at which time another review will occur in the specific area). - ii.
-Throughout the time frame agreed to, Personnel Committee shall monitor and provide feedback to the excluded manager. - iii.
+The plan will identify specific steps, such as additional training; expected outcomes; the improvement in performance is defined in measurable terms; and the timeframe to achieve the improvement (e.g., the result must be reached within six months, at which time another review will occur in the specific area).

+Throughout the agreed-upon time frame, Personnel Committee shall monitor and provide feedback to the excluded manager.

 If performance does not improve in the time-frame agreed to, it may be extended (by mutual consent in writing); the progressive discipline process may be initiated (if inappropriate conduct warrants it); and/or (depending upon the seriousness of the performance circumstances), the manager may be dismissed.